ImaginativeShohag/Why-Not-Image-Carousel/README.md

 carousel.setData(list)
 ```

+## Register Lifecycle

+`ImageCarousel` is a [lifecycle-aware component](https://developer.android.com/topic/libraries/architecture/lifecycle).
+You can use the `registerLifecycle()` method to register a lifecycle.
+For activity the parameter will be `lifecycle`/`getLifecycle()` and for fragment it will be `viewLifecycleOwner`/`getViewLifecycleOwner()`.

+It is recommended to register `ImageCarousel` to a lifecycle, so that the auto-play/scroll will pause when the app is in the background and resume when the app is resumed.

+It is also used to correctly initialize the infinite carousel when the app is in the background.

+So it is recommended if you enabled `autoPlay` & `infiniteCarousel`.

+## Infinite Carousel

+[image]

+The library is now supported infinite carousel.
+An infinite carousel means looping the item view infinitely.
+This feature is enabled by default.
+You can disable it by setting `infiniteCarousel` to `false`.

+## Indicator

+The carousel is bundled with a default indicator.
+We used the [CircleIndicator](https://github.com/ongakuer/CircleIndicator) library for the indicator.
+You can use all the customization supported by the library in our carousel.
+You can get the default indicator by the `getIndicator()` method.
+If you wish to add your custom indicator, then just use the `CircleIndicator2` from the [CircleIndicator](https://github.com/ongakuer/CircleIndicator) library and set the view using the `setIndicator(indicator)` method.
+For details usage see the [sample](/sample).

 ## Custom View

 The carousel supports the view-binding for the custom view. `CarouselListener` has two methods `onCreateViewHolder()` and `onBindViewHolder()` for adding a custom view to the carousel.
 If you use the `RecyclerView.Adapter` then you should remember the names of the methods.
 Both are mapped with the same methods in the `RecyclerView.Adapter`.